 Who Should Book a VIP Colosseum Experience?

-Book a VIP-style tour if the Colosseum is one of your main Rome highlights. -
+Book a VIP-style tour if the Colosseum is one of your main Rome highlights and you want more structure than a basic visit. - Families:

-Consider attic, underground, or night tours instead of repeating the basic route.
+Consider attic, underground, arena floor, or night tours instead of repeating only the basic route.

 Are VIP Colosseum Experiences Always Worth It?